bekk/bekk-christmas/post/react/custom-hooks.md

 ## Popular Custom Hooks

-In our client project, we use several custom hooks in our daily work.
+In our client project, we use several Custom Hooks in our daily work.
 The most important aspect is that they solve a typical problem in your application.
 However, people recognize themselves in the same problems across projects, domains and countries.

 Some of the most popular solutions to these common problems can you find below: